nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 ### Adding a person: `add person`

-Adds a person to the address book.
+Adds a person to TalentHub.

-Format: `add person n/NAME p/PHONE_NUMBER e/EMAIL a/ADDRESS [t/TAG]…​`
+Format: `add person n/NAME p/PHONE_NUMBER [e/EMAIL] [a/ADDRESS] [t/TAG]…​`

 <div markdown="span" class="alert alert-primary">:bulb: **Tip:**
-A person can have any number of tags (including 0)
+A person can have any number of tags or none at all!
+The address and email address fields are also optional!
 </div>

 Examples: